wallacebrf/Synology-to-TrueNAS/frigate/README.md

   - output_args are set to their default settings, i just had them in the config incase i needed to adjust them

 4.) detect
-  - fps are limited to only 5 frame per second being sent to the Coral TPU, but that is enough for it to do its job.
+  - fps are limited to only 5 frame per second being sent to the GPU, but that is enough for it to do its job.
 Having this too high requires more processing and therefore more wattage.
   - enabled -> by default this needs to be disabled until you know your cameras are working, after you get your cameras working, then you can come back and set this to enabled.
   - stationary is left at the default values for now

 4.) objects
   - these are all of the object types that i wish Frigate to tag my videos with.
-  - Frigate is free to use, however they offer Frigate+ (which i have not used as of 5/10/25) that costs $50 per year, but allows for custom trained models on your cameras and what they see to cut down on false positives.
+  - Frigate is free to use, however they offer Frigate+ (which i have have been using) that costs $50 per year, but allows for custom trained models on your cameras and what they see to cut down on false positives.
 It also enables a LOT more types of detections down to birds, squirrels, even logos on delivery vehicles.
-I do plan on tinkering with Frigate + but i want to wait until i build my final system so i know what kind of hardware i am using.
+By training my cameras i now have basically zero false and incorrect detections. once in a while it mixes up dogs vs cats but otherwise i have been able to correct incorrect detections like my gas grill not being a car, or snow mounds being a dog, or a door wreath being marked as a bycicle wheel.

 4.) motion
   - This enables plain motion detection
   - enabled --> when you first start, set this to disabled until you have all of your cameras working and sending video to Frigate.
 After they are workig come back and enable this.
-  - threshold --> i set this to 100 as (at least for me) i am getting the detections i want, but am getting fewer flase postives.
+  - threshold --> i set this to xxxx.
 Again this may be different for your setup.
 To start i suggest using the default values.
   - lightning_threshold i kept at the default value
   - contour_area i set a little higher to reduce false positives

 4.) record:
-  - NOTE: unlike SSS which can delete video after a user defined amount of disk space is used, Frigate will do one of two things, either it will fill the disks to 100% and then start deleting olf videos, or it will be limited to a certain number of days of record.
-My test system only has 256GB of disk space to work with so i cannot record much 4k video. as such i ave realy small numbers here.
-Please adjust to match your needs.
+  - NOTE: unlike SSS which can delete video after a user defined amount of disk space is used, Frigate will do one of two things, either it will fill the disks to 100% and then start deleting old videos, or it will be limited to a certain number of days of record.
+My test system only has 7.5Tb of usable of disk space to work with as such i have specific settings good for me, but adjust to your needs
   - enabled --> like other areas, i suggest leaving this disabled until you have all of your camera feeds working in Frigate then come back and enable it
   - sync_recordings --> if you are manaully deleting files, you may need to enable this feature so Frigate can discover the files are mssing, but this does use more processing power.
 I am letting Frigate handle everything so i am leaving it disabled
   - retain -> I have this set to ALL.
-I plan to set this to around 1 day so that if i have a triggered event and it failed to record the entire event, i have at least 24 hours of ALL video recorded so i can rewind etc. This does take up a lot of disk spoace when using 12x 4k cameras at 20FPS. once i am using my final 4x 8TB raid5 array i will have to experiment with settings to get the best retention time and staying below 90% disk usage.
+I set this to 24 hours so that if i have a triggered event and it failed to record the entire event
-  - export --> i thought this would be liks SSS time lapse, but as of 5/10/25 i have not confirmed if this is working
   - alerts --> I have this set to `active_objects` so that i will get alerts when according to my `objects` settings when people vehicles etc are detected.
-I have configured the alerts to save 15 seconds before and after the event is over and currently only retaining 0.05 days of time again since i am limited to my 256GB disk.
+I have configured the alerts to save 15 seconds before and after the event is over and currently retaining 150 days of time
-  - detections i have set to motion, so that if anything not detected by the alerts will still be recorded as well.
+  - detections i have set to motion, so that if anything not detected by the alerts will still be recorded as well for 150 days
+  - using approximnately 60% of my 7.5TB

 4.) snapshots
-  - I configured this to take a photo of what caused a trigger so it can be quick and easy to see what caused the trigger.
+  - I configured this to take a photo of what caused a trigger so it can be quick and easy to see what caused the trigger and keep for 150 days

 4.) go2rtc
   - This is where i configured my camera details.
-I have two video feeds per camera, the main stream which in my case is the 4k video at 20FPS, and the secondary stream used for liek view and processing that is limited to a much smaller resolution.
+I have two video feeds per camera, the main stream which in my case is the 4k video at 20FPS, and the secondary stream used for live view and processing that is limited to a much smaller resolution.
 This is probably the HARDEST part of using Frigate.
 In SSS you had MANY MANY pre-built camera options where SSS just knew how to talk to the camera whcih made setup so simple.
 With Frigate you need to figure out on your own how to get to your camera's video streams as they are NOT the same with every camera.
 I am lucky that my SWANN 4k cameras ae just rebranded hikvision casmeras (knew this from looking at the web interface of the cameras) so i was able to google hikvision camera details.
 Frigate does document the default stream details for several major camera types, but it is not guaranteed your cameras will be easy to figure out.
   - please note how each camers (we will use `FRONT LEFT CANMERA`) has a `front_left` and a `front_left_sub`.
 The text `front_left` is what Frigate will display as the camera's name in its Web GUI. the substream needs to be the same name, just with `_sub` added to the end.

 4.) cameras